Mandy Kane: 2006–present: Independent releases

 In 2006, Mandy Kane formed his own independent label, "Mummy's Boy Records" (which would later be renamed "The Majestika Creative"), through which he released his first independent single, "(UK) Hanky Panky" as a digital download.
 It features on the EP, "Murder in the Daylight", which was released in April 2006.

 Mandy Kane commissioned the then fledgling band Van She to remix the title track from the EP as its second single.
 The track received an Honourable Mention in the Billboard Song Contest.

 In May 2008, Mandy Kane released the stand-alone digital single "Far From Oblivion".
 He also recorded an acoustic version to include as a B-side.

 In 2009 Mandy Kane released the single "25 Seconds".
 Gary Numan and his producer Ade Fenton were commissioned to remix the song.
 This remix received considerable rotation on radio and at clubs in Australia and abroad, with Numan himself praising Kane for his songwriting ability.

-In November 2015, Mandy Kane released the EP Darkness and Divine as well as a re-recording of his debut studio titled Tragic Daydreams Reimagined.
+In November 2015, Mandy Kane released the EP Darkness & Divine as well as a re-recording of his debut studio titled Tragic Daydreams Reimagined.

+In December 2023, Mandy Kane released the mini-album Runestones & Keymasters (An Oratorio), combining mysticism and folklore with vintage rock tones, orchestral arrangements, and well refined song-craft.